Get your personal plan match in 2 minutes

 Choose Samaritan if:

-✅ You have 2+ medical events per year (no IUA saves $5,000+ annually) ✅ You value community and connection (prayer cards, personal sharing) ✅ You want higher coverage cap ($250K vs $200K) ✅ You're comfortable with manual admin (depositing 100+ checks) ✅ You prioritize Christian community over lowest cost
+✅ You value community and connection (prayer cards, personal sharing) ✅ You're comfortable with manual admin (depositing individual checks from members) ✅ You prioritize Christian community over lowest cost ✅ You're healthy with no pre-existing conditions (Samaritan's 12-month wait won't affect you)

 ⚠️ Consider Alternatives If: